Near Camp Hill in Cumberland County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 2015 by Camp Curtin Historical Society.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-A different marker also named Sporting Hill (here, next to this marker); Gettysburg Campaign (approx. 0.2 miles away); Peace Church (approx. 0.7 miles away); a different marker also named Gettysburg Campaign (approx. 0.8 miles away); Brig.
-Gen. Albert Gallatin Jenkins, C.S.A. (approx. 0.8 miles away); a different marker also named Peace Church (approx. 1.1 miles away); Samuel Albright House (approx. 1.7 miles away); Silver Spring Presbyterian Church (approx. 1.7 miles away).
-Touch for a list and map of all markers in Camp Hill.
+A different marker also named Sporting Hill (here, next to this marker); Gettysburg Campaign (approx. 0.2 miles away); Peace Church (approx. 0.7 miles away); a different marker also named Gettysburg Campaign (approx. 0.8 miles away); a different marker also named Peace Church (approx. 1.1 miles away); Samuel Albright House (approx. 1.7 miles away); Silver Spring Presbyterian Church (approx. 1.7 miles away); Shopp Cemetery (approx. 1.9 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 24, 2016, by Larry Gertner of New York, New York.
-This page has been viewed 272 times since then and 25 times this year.
+This page was last revised on April 15, 2020.
+It was originally submitted on May 24, 2016, by Larry Gertner of New York, New York.
+This page has been viewed 602 times since then and 133 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on May 24, 2016, by Larry Gertner of New York, New York. • Bernard Fisher was the editor who published this page.